Prior Authorization (Precertification)

 Shelton, CT 06484

-Changes to the policies appearing on this list are announced at OxfordHealth.com > Providers or Facilities > Tools & Resources > Medical Information > Medical and Administrative Policies > Policy Update Bulletin (published monthly).
+Changes to the policies related to services appearing on this list are announced in the Oxford Policy Update Bulletin available at OxfordHealth.com > Providers or Facilities > Tools & Resources > Medical Information > Medical and Administrative Policies > Policy Update Bulletin or UHCprovider.com/policies > Commercial Policies > UnitedHealthcare Oxford Clinical, Administrative and Reimbursement Policies > Policy

 - A member’s benefit plan may not cover certain services, regardless of whether we require advance notification.

 - Prior authorization requirements may differ by individual care providers, ancillary providers and facilities.
-If additional prior authorization requirements apply, we notify the care provider before applying prior authorization rules.
+If additional prior authorization requirements apply, we notify you before applying prior authorization rules.

-eviCore Healthcare provides a secure, interactive web-based program where prior authorization requests can be initiated and determined in real time.
+eviCore Healthcare Prior Authorizations Online eviCore Healthcare (eviCore) provides a secure, interactive web- based program where prior authorization requests may be initiated and determined in real time.
 If the program finds the request is medically necessary, it issues an authorization number immediately.
-If the program cannot verify medical necessity through the online process, care providers may submit more information at the session conclusion and print a procedure request summary page.
+If the program cannot verify medical necessity through the online process, you may submit more information at the session conclusion and print a procedure request summary page.
 If an online request for authorization doesn’t meet medical necessity criteria, eviCore forwards it for clinical review.
 They may request more information for medical necessity review with a medical director.

-If the criteria have not been met, the care provider’s office and the member are notified in writing of the denial.
-Log into evicore.com where the automated system guides you through a series of prompts to collect routine demographic and clinical data.
-This eliminates the need for a call to eviCore Healthcare and lets you enter multiple clinical certification requests at your convenience.
+If the criteria have not been met, your office and the member are notified in writing of the denial.
+Use the Prior Authorization and Notification tool at UHCprovider.com/ paan, where the automated system guides you through a series of prompts to collect routine demographic and clinical data.
+This eliminates the need to call eviCore and lets you enter multiple clinical certification requests at your convenience.

 Prescription Medications Requiring Prior Authorization